HDTV (High-definition television)

 All televisions make their pictures the same way, building up one large image from many small dots, squares, or rectangles called pixels.
 The biggest single difference between HDTV and what came before it (which is known as standard definition TV or SDTV) is the sheer number of these pixels.

-Having many more pixels gives a much more detailed, higher resolution image—just as drawing a picture with a fine pencil makes for a more detailed image than if you use a thick crayon.
+Having many more pixels in a screen of roughly the same size gives a much more detailed, higher resolution image—just as drawing a picture with a fine pencil makes for a more detailed image than if you use a thick crayon.
 SDTV pictures are typically made from 480 rows of pixels stacked on top of one another, with 640 columns in each row.
-HDTV, by comparison, uses either 720 or 1080 rows of pixels, so it's up to twice the resolution of traditional SDTV.
-Most modern HDTVs use 1080 rows of pixels and 1920 columns, making roughly 2 million pixels (2 megapixels) altogether, compared to about 300,000 (0.3 megapixels) in an SDTV screen, or just over six times more.
+HDTV, by comparison, typically uses either 720 or 1080 rows of pixels, so it's up to twice the resolution of traditional SDTV.
+One early HD standard, HD Ready, introduced back in 2005, required a minimum resolution of 720 rows.
+Today, most HDTVs are described as Full HD (FHD): they use 1080 rows of pixels and 1920 columns, making roughly 2 million pixels (2 megapixels) altogether, compared to about 300,000 (0.3 megapixels) in an SDTV screen, or just over six times more.
 (For the sake of comparison, our eyes contain 130 million light-detecting cells called rods and cones so our vision is effectively 130 megapixels.
 Put that another way and it means the images created on our retinas are at least 50 times more detailed than the images created by HDTV and over 400 times more detailed than SDTV.)

 Photo: More pixels: HDTV (1) gives about six times more pixels than SDTV (2).
 This is what six times more pixels looks like.